turingschool/front-end-curriculum/projects/module-2/refactor-tractor-1day-turdle.md

 - The game board clears all previous guesses.
 - The focus is put back on the top left square of the game board (as it does on page load).
 - The key on the left side of the screen resets so all letters are black.
 - A new winning word is created.
+- The game stats should be stored in the `gamesPlayed` variable as `{ solved: false, guesses: 6 }`

 #### ⚠️ Important Note